 The GOP leadership voted to nominate Matthew Youngblood, who teaches middle school Bible and history courses at the private school, after considering a total of five candidates at its meeting on Monday evening.

 The next step, GOP Chairman Sean McGowan said, is to send a letter to the I-SS Board endorsing Youngblood for the seat.
-The school board will have the final say on who will fill the seat, he said.
+The school board will determine when it fills the vacancy, he said.

 If the nomination is approved by the I-SS Board, Youngblood will serve out the term of Kevin Angell, who resigned his seat in late January, following an altercation with board member Mike Kubiniec.
 Other school board members have called on Kubiniec, who is running for a seat in the N.C.
 House, to resign as well.